1618lip/HTTP_Video_Streaming_Analysis/README.md

 - **Methodology:**
   The script bins packet data over fixed time intervals (default: 200 ms) and calculates the throughput in bits per second.
   - **Plotting:** A line plot of throughput vs. time is generated for each TCP stream.
+  - **Cumulative Throughput Function**
+    The cumulative throughput function aggregates the throughput of all TCP streams, providing an overall view of the data transferred during the session.
+This helps visualize total throughput over time as if it were a continuous stream.

 - **Interpretation:**
   - **Constant Throughput:** Likely constant bit-rate streaming.